 Both situations are where good real estate management comes in handy.
 And also makes owning multiple income properties doable.

 But Malta is a small country and, to some extent, the government has learned the lesson demonstrated by its Mediterranean neighbors.
 So, there is a fairly significant set of regulations on buying and renting property in Malta, which discourage run-away development and slipshod rental practices.

 Many of us who call Malta home run our own business.
 If you’re planning to join the burgeoning class of entrepreneurs, you may also be on the hunt for an office or some type of commercial real estate in Malta.

 Commercial property in Malta is a bit less widely available than the residential equivalent.
 It also tends to be more specialized, obviously, depending on the type of business you run.

-Compared to renting or buying a home, there is an even great expectation of caveat emptor and that both parties know what they’re doing when it comes to commercial property.
+Compared to renting or buying a residential property, there is an even greater expectation of caveat emptor and that both parties know what they’re doing when it comes to commercial property.